jasonsong93/archlinux-steps/README.md

 [Do I need swap?](https://chrisdown.name/2018/01/02/in-defence-of-swap.html)

 Follow the prompts to create the various partitions.
-Follow [this](https://wiki.archlinux.org/title/GPT_fdisk#gdisk_EFI_application) link if you get stuck.
+Follow [this](https://wiki.archlinux.org/title/GPT_fdisk#gdisk_EFI_application) link for the Hex code/GUID as well as further information.

 ## 6. Format the Partitions